 Online Store comes with an integrated shopping cart, flexible setup for more than 5,000 products and full mobile support to make buying easy for today’s mobile customers.
 Includes secure payment processing, shipping, an inventory tracker and tools to maximize your sales.
 Customers can get live help via phone or chat 24/7.

-One of the largest eCommerce platforms, Shopify offers themes, apps and mobile support in addition to payment processing.
+Shopify offers themes, apps and mobile support in addition to payment processing.
 The downside?
 It can be overwhelming for new users.
 While Shopify offers ‘Buy Button’ functionality (which allows you to use Shopify as a Point of Sale (POS) option), the monthly fees can be significant.

 If online sales are your top priority, Squarespace offers high-quality web shop designs and an inventory tracker.
 It’s less costly than Shopify but doesn’t include accounting or payroll integration.
 Also you can get help via live chat and email, but you can’t talk to a real person over the phone.